-val of 5 Myr.
-The proper semimajor axis $a{\rm prop}$ value was determined simply as numerically-determined mean value, and the corresponding standard deviation, of the osculating semimajor axis.
-In most cases of the numbered asteroids, for which the AstDyS site also provides synthetic proper orbital elements, our values and those of Knežević and Milani agreed very well.
+well.
 Small deviations were observed in cases of orbits residing very close or inside weak mean motion or secular resonances, for which the AstDyS site provides more stable values.
 These cases were, however, inspected individually and we decided how reliable is the proper-element computation for our purposes.

-Having determined synthetic proper orbital elements for all asteroids of interest, we could then compute their traditional 3-dimensional distance d{prop} in the space of proper elements (e.g., Zappalà et al. 1990); d{prop} is basically given by formula (1) with the first three terms on the right hand side and proper elements used instead of the osculating elements.
-We give d{prop} for asteroids in each of the candidate pairs in the fourth column of Table 7.
+Having determined synthetic proper orbital elements for all asteroids of interest, we could then compute their traditional three-dimensional distance $d{\rm prop}$ in the space of proper elements (e.g., Zappalà et al., 1990); $d{\rm prop}$ is basically given by formula (1) with the first three terms on the right hand side and proper elements used instead of the osculating elements.
+We give $d{\rm prop}$ for asteroids in each of the candidate pairs in the fourth column of Table 7.

 Pairs with low chance of being random coincidence, as revealed by small probabilities P_2/N_p , have systematically small values of d{prop} .
 This is expected and consistent with a separation at very low relative velocity at origin as suggested by VN08.
 As the value of probability P_2/N_p increases, reflecting higher chance of fluke in having close-by orbits, we obtain larger values of d{prop} more frequently.
 The large d{prop} may be a tracer of a coincidental asteroid pair, but before we can conclude so we need to check that proper elements have been determined reliably enough.
-Note that candidate pairs that happen to reside near (or inside) mean motion and/or secular resonances may have uncertain proper elements.
+Note that candidate pairs that happen to reside near (or inside) mean motion and/ or secular resonances may have uncertain proper elements.
 In this case the nominal orbits used in our analysis may be incidentally distant, while the overlap of proper-element distributions determined from admissible asteroid clones may correspond to much smaller distance.
 Since we do not intend to perform an in-depth analysis of such cases, we took a simpler procedure.

 We numerically integrated the planetary system with selected asteroids for another 5 Myr and determined synthetic proper elements of asteroid orbits anew from this second interval of time.
 If the pair distances d{prop} in the space of proper orbital elements determined from the first and second interval of 5 Myr differed by more than 3 m/s, we flagged the pair as having apparently unstable orbits (the "v" flag in the fourth column of Table 7).
 An unflagged (apparently long-term stable orbits) pair was considered consistent with being a real pair with its components separated in a gentle way if its d{prop} was less than a certain threshold value.
-We tested threshold values in the range 5 to 15 m/s (i.e., up to a few times the escape velocity from a few km-sized asteroid, which is the typical size of brighter members of asteroid pairs in the sample), checking with backward integrations all pairs with $d{\rm prop}=5$ to 15 m/s.
+We tested threshold values in the range 5-15 m/s (i.e., up to a few times the escape velocity from a few km-sized asteroid, which is the typical size of brighter members of asteroid pairs in the sample), checking with backward integrations all pairs with $d{\text{prop}} = 5-15 \text{ m/s}$.
 There was only little sensitivity of the resulting sample on the choice of the threshold value in the tested interval; most pairs with d{prop} in the interval were found to show a good convergence in the past or there was a dynamical cause for their somewhat unstable (and elevated) d{prop} values.
 The tests showed that a few pairs with d{prop} between 8 and 11 m/s have the least distinctive orbital behaviors in comparison with other pairs in the tested interval, so it suggests that the threshold value should be choosen from this narrower interval.
 Therefore, we adopted the threshold value on d{prop} of 10 m/s.